Sapa DMC — North Vietnam Highland Destination Planning, Transfer Mode Selection, and Program Design

 6. Critical operational note — No large coaches in Sapa town

 Sapa town roads are narrow mountain streets.
 Large coaches (45-seat and above) cannot navigate the town center and are not permitted to enter most hotel drop-off zones within the core area.
-This constraint applies to all programs without exception — incentive buses, charter coaches, and group vehicles all face this limitation.
+This constraint applies to all Sapa DMC programs without exception — incentive buses, charter coaches, and group vehicles all face this limitation.

 Operational implication: all large-vehicle transfers terminate at designated drop-off points on the town perimeter.
 From there, guests are moved to hotels by smaller vehicles or on foot with luggage handling support.